Phillip Gentry

 READ NEXT: Winter Crappie Fishing Pattern

-The best protection against bait stealing is to use a short leader between 6-18 inches and insert the tip of the hook through the crab’s abdomen until the point barely penetrates the crab’s shell on the other side.
+The best protection against bait stealing is to use a short leader between six to 18 inches and insert the tip of the hook through the crab’s abdomen until the point barely penetrates the crab’s shell on the other side.

 On a tight line with appropriate weight to counter depth and current, maintain contact via a tight line with the weight on the bottom.
 Any movement or vibration through the line should result in an immediate hookset, which is best done with the reel rather than the rod tip.

-Sheepshead are not thought to be line shy and 10- 20-pound tackle is sufficient to handle sheepshead.
-Braided line is the preferred main line owing to the line’s greater sensitivity and durability over monofilament.
-A short length of abrasion resistant fluorocarbon line works best for the leader, which should be monitored and changed every few fish or so or anytime a hook fish or hang-up results in the line making hard contact with structure.
+Sheepshead are not thought to be line shy and 10- to 20-pound tackle is sufficient to handle sheepshead.
+Braided line is the preferred main line, owing to the line’s greater sensitivity and durability over monofilament.
+A short length of abrasion-resistant fluorocarbon line works best for the leader, which should be monitored and changed every few fish or so or anytime a hook fish or hang-up results in the line making hard contact with structure.

-Winter sheepshead tend to range a little heavier than in the summertime where a 15-inch, 2- 3-pound fish tends to be the average.
-On their winter pre-span and spawning aggregates, sheepshead may average from 4 to 9 pounds with a few specimens, which can live as long as 25 years, topping the 10-pound mark.
+Winter sheepshead tend to range a little heavier than in the summertime where a 15-inch, 2- to 3-pound fish tends to be the average.
+On their winter pre-spawn and spawning aggregates, sheepshead may average from four to nine pounds with a few specimens — which can live as long as 25 years — topping the 10-pound mark.